zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-migrate-existing-to-extensioncontrollerbase.md

 ## Global.asax.cs changes

-To leverage the functionality in the ExtensionControllerBase class for your extension controller, the PrecompiledMvcViewEngine provided in the framework must be enabled.

-The recommended way for doing this is to make your MVC HttpAppliction derive from the ExtensionApplicationBase class.
+Enable the `PrecompiledMvcViewEngine` provided in the framework to leverage the functionality in the `ExtensionControllerBase` class for your extension controller.
+The recommended way for doing this is to derive the MVC HttpApplication from the `ExtensionApplicationBase` class.

 By doing this, the aforementioned view engine is automatically registered.
-Once you have done this, if you had any code in the Application_Start handler, you should override the ApplicationStartHandler method, and put it in there.
+After this is complete,  if there was any code in the `Application_Start` handler, you should override the `ApplicationStartHandler` method, and put it in there.

-Note, keep the call to the base method as the enabling of the PrecompiledMvcViewEngine is done there.
+**NOTE**: Keep the call to the base method, because  the enabling of the PrecompiledMvcViewEngine is done there.

-So, your Global.asax.cs would look something like this.
+So, the Global.asax.cs would look something like this.

 ```cs